-G. Project Contingency.
+- G. Project Contingency.
 These lines provide the contingency for the entire project.
 Each institution should plan for these funds to be reverted upon completion of the project.
 The project contingencies are for unexpected costs that occur during project implementation, and therefore property acquisitions are not considered in the contingency calculation.
 Add B-8, C-4, D-3, E-6, and F-1 and multiply the appropriate percentages explained below.
-Project contingencies for all new construction, equipment purchases, or information technology-related planning studies will be 5 percent of the total project cost.
-Contingencies for project renovations will be 10 percent of total project costs.
-Institutions deviating from these percentages must justify the request in writing to the OSPB and DHE before submittal for funding consideration.

-H. Total Budget Request.
-Add items A-1, B-8, C-4, D-3, E-6, F-1, and G-3 and enter the total here.

-I. Source of Funds.

-- "CCFE" is Capital Construction Funds Exempt.
+Project contingencies for all new construction, equipment purchases, or information technology-related planning studies will be 5 percent of the total project costs.
+Institutions deviating from these percentages must justify the request in writing to the OSPB and DHE before submittal for funding consideration. - H. Total Budget Request.
+Add items A-1, B-8, C-4, D-3, E-6, F-1, and G-3 and enter the total here. - I. Source of Funds. - "CCF" is Capital Construction Funds.
 These monies are funds transferred into the Capital Construction Fund, designated as a reserve fund in Section 24-75-302 (1) (a).
-Expenditures from the Capital Construction Fund are outside the spending limits of Article X, Section 20 of the Colorado Constitution (the TABOR amendment). - "CF" is Cash Funds.
-This source of funding consists of revenues that come primarily from fees, tuition, and other earmarked funds collected by state departments. - "CFE" is Cash Funds Exempt.
-Cash Funds Exempt are those funds derived from grants, donations, damage awards, transfers of funds from other state departments, revenues from designated enterprise functions (student housing and dining, bookstore, student union, etc.), and from sales of university-owned property (where specific provisions exist to not require the funds to revert to the General Fund). - "FF" is Federal Funds.
+Expenditures from the Capital Construction Fund are outside the spending limits of Article X, Section 20 of the Colorado Constitution (the TABOR amendment).

+- "RF" is Reappropriated Include funds appropriated more than once in the same fiscal year and typically have been transferred from one agency to another. - "CF" is Cash Funds.
+Cash Funds Exempt are those funds derived from fees, tuition, other earmarked funds, grants, donations, damage awards, transfers of funds from other state departments, revenues from designated enterprise functions (student housing and dining, bookstore, student union, etc.), and from sales of university-owned property (where specific provisions exist to not require the funds to revert to the General Fund). - "FF" is Federal Funds.
 Any funds received directly from the federal government; includes categorical grants or block grants not necessarily available for uses outside of those specified in the grant award.